 Today, Meetings & Incentives Worldwide has a truly refreshing perspective as a business owned and led by two sisters, Jean Johnson and Tina Madden.
 They are the third generation descendants of the Neider family and entrusted with keeping the legacy alive.
-Described as “young, fresh, energetic, and innovative,” Jean and Tina are dedicated to instilling these attributes into the Meetings & Incentives Worldwide staff, company culture, and vision.
+Described as “young, fresh, energetic and innovative,” Jean and Tina are dedicated to instilling these attributes into the Meetings & Incentives Worldwide staff, company culture, and vision.

 When they started, they had 30 employees, $20 million in revenues and the dream of their father.
-Today, they have more than 225 employees, gross revenues of more than $85 million, managed meeting and event spend of more than $150 million, and are equipped with more wisdom and experience.
-Jean and Tina have continued to expand the business by implementing the latest technologies, opening global offices, expanding the incentive and conference divisions, hiring key experienced personnel, and growing their team to share the fruits of their labor.
+Today, they have more than 250 employees, gross revenues of more than $85 million, managed meeting and event spend of more than $150 million, and are equipped with more wisdom and experience.
+Jean and Tina have continued to expand the business by leveraging the latest event technologies, opening global offices, expanding the incentive and conference divisions, hiring key experienced personnel, and growing their team to share the fruits of their labor.

 In addition to retail travel, the company dabbled in corporate travel for local corporations in Racine and Milwaukee area.
 As word spread about Neider Travelway’s superior service, they landed a couple of group incentive trips; and that got Dan thinking about what the future could hold.

 In the late 1980’s, the focus of the company changed from the leisure and corporate transient business to corporate groups and meetings, as the clients’ needs and expectations expanded.
 They sold the retail and corporate piece of the business and changed the name to Meetings by Design.
 Fort Howard Paper, Circuit City and Oscar Mayer were the company’s first full group meetings clients.
 During this time, the company had only five full-time employees.